 The work to develop GEP builds on two main strands of research.
-The first strand is the international effort to develop integrated environmental-economic accounts, including work led by the United Nations Statistics Division (UNSD) to develop the System of Environmental-Economic Accounting (SEEA) and the System of Environmental-Economic Accounting (SEEA).
+The first strand is the international effort to develop integrated environmental-economic accounts, including work led by the United Nations Statistics Division (UNSD) to develop the System of Environmental-Economic Accounting (SEEA) and the System of Environmental-Economic Accounting (SEEA) and the System of Environmental-Economic Accounting (SEEA).
 SEEA EEA is currently under revision with the objective to elevate it to an international statistical standard on par with the System of National Accounts (SNA).